 The joint MSIS/MA and MSLS/MA degree program draws on the shared interests of librarians and art historians, including the preservation and documentation of created works, and combines the Master of Science in either library science or information science and the Master of Art in art history.
 The program is designed to be completed in three academic years, and to prepare graduates for professional positions in art libraries in colleges, universities, and art museums.
 This degree also provides excellent preparation for those interested in careers as museum registrars or as curators of digital image, slide, and photograph collections.
 In addition to knowledge of art history, professionals in these fields must possess an understanding of content management systems, indexing and abstracting, classification schemes, and controlled vocabularies, all of which are addressed in the curriculum for the joint MSIS/MA, MSLS/MA program.

 Information and Library Science at UNC-Chapel Hill

-MSIS/MA, MSLS/MA students are advised by faculty members in both the Department of Art and the School of Information and Library Science.
-Students take courses in both the Department of Art and the SILS.
-Students complete 54 credit hours altogether.
-Degree requirements for the MA portion of the dual degree are the same as for the standalone MA program, except that 2 SILS courses may count as Art History electives (and 3 Art History courses may count as SILS electives) and the credit hours are spread out over 3 years rather than the typical 2 for each individual program.
+MSIS/MA, MSLS/MA students are advised by faculty members in the Department of Art and Art History and the School of Information and Library Science.
+Students take courses in both the Department of Art and Art History and SILS.
+Students complete 69 credit hours altogether.
+Degree requirements for the MA portion of the dual degree are the same as for the standalone MA program, except that 2 SILS courses may count as Art History electives (and 3 Art History courses may count as SILS electives), and the credit hours are spread out over 3 years rather than the typical 2 for each individual program.